Retaking the NCLEX-RN®

 - When you are ready to rewrite the NCLEX®-RN, re-apply with Pearson VUE.

 - Once your registration has been verified by the CRNS, Pearson VUE sends an Authorization to Test (ATT) through email.
-The ATT will specify the 180-day period in which the exam must be scheduled within.
-If an applicant does not write the exam within the 180-day period, the NCLEX®-RN application will be cancelled and the fee with Pearson VUE is non-refundable.
+The ATT will specify the validity dates in which the exam must be scheduled within.
+If an applicant does not write the exam within the validity dates, the NCLEX®-RN application will be cancelled and the fee with Pearson VUE is non-refundable.

 - You can now book your exam date.
 Once your exam is booked, you will receive a confirmation email from Pearson VUE regarding your scheduled exam.